 The traditional view of the area, however, defines an OS in a different way.
 The OS can be seen as the layer that stands between the user-level applications and the hardware.
 Its main goal is to hide the complexity of the hardware from the applications.
 The important concept here is abstraction: an OS abstracts architectural details, giving programs the illusion of existing in a "homogeneous" environment.
 The OS effectively makes programs believe that they live in a virtual machine with large amounts of memory, a dedicated processor, and so on.
 This results in an environment that is easier to program for.
 It is also the OS's function to deal with managing the computer's resourcers (eg: the OS decides which process to run, when, for how long, etc).
-The OS also provides services such as the file system, networking, and the coordination of multiple applications.
+The OS also provides services such as the file system, networking, and the coordination of multiple applications, and help protect a program's memory from others'.
 The downside to what the OS provides is an overhead that is added on top of the raw hardware.
 The operating system sits between the hardware and the user-level applications meaning that all interactions have to go through the OS.
 These interactions will run slower than if there was no OS at all.
 The more functionality the OS has, the more overhead that is introduced.
+As whole, the goal of designing OS is make computer a convenient system to use for the user while not sacrificing too much efficiency.